How can families help?

 Help with funding

 We understand that most families have enough trouble making ends meet, let alone cover the extra costs that Molar Hypomin can bring.
-But some families do have a bit to spare and others may know of companies or organisations looking for a worthy cause to support – hopefully The D3 Group's mission to develop "better understanding and care of people with Developmental Dental Defects" will sway such folk to contact us or visit our donation pages.
+But some families do have a bit to spare and others may know of companies or organisations looking for a worthy cause to support – hopefully The D3 Group's mission to develop "better understanding and care of people with Developmental Dental Defects" will sway such folk to contact us or visit our Giving Back page.
 So that brings us back to where we started – whatever your financial state, please help us spread the word and then with any luck the funding support will follow.